chicarrida/chicarrida.github.io/_randomposts/2015-11-13-taste-of-berlin.markdown

 ![map](https://raw.githubusercontent.com/chicarrida/chicarrida.github.io/master/images/school_of_ma/berlin_map.jpg)

 I asked the other participants to try it and guess which taste refers to what country.
-This was fun, as Beverley from Singopore has a totally different taste assumption I'll call it.
+This was fun, as Beverley from Singapore has a totally different taste assumption I'll call it.

 ![taste](https://raw.githubusercontent.com/chicarrida/chicarrida.github.io/master/images/school_of_ma/taste.jpg)